 Wines are showcased from France, Italy, Chile, South Africa, Spain, Portugal, Argentina, New Zealand, England and Australia.
 From South Africa we could have chosen the False Bay Shiraz for £15.65 or the Peacock Ridge Chenin Blanc for £20.25.
 These are both from Waterkloof Wine Estate.
 The only English representation is a bubbly – Henners Brut £50.
 We chose the Bellefontaine Merlot from France (£15.25) which was light and fruity.

 Food is freshly prepared, free range and locally sourced where possible.
 There are vegetarian options on the menu, as well as a traditional roast meal on a Sunday.
 The average price per meal is £10.80.
-Dave had the devilled white bait as his starter (£5.25) which was spicy and came with a good tartar sauce.
+Dave had the devilled whitebait as his starter (£5.25) which was spicy and came with a good tartar sauce.
 His main course was the roast breast of duck served with dauphinoise potato, bacon wrapped French beans and a port wine reduction (£13.50).
 The duck was slightly overdone to how we would normally have it but the meal was very nice.
-I started with the superfood salad (£5.50) which was fresh and crispy!
+My starter was the superfood salad (£5.50) which was fresh and crispy!
 I loved the addition of the harissa to this dish.
-I chose local sausages (£9.50) for my main course which came with a delicious mustard mash and a rich brown onion gravy.
+For my mains I chose local sausages (£9.50) which came with a delicious mustard mash and a rich brown onion gravy.
 The plates were hot and the meal was hearty.
 Desserts are all £4 unless you choose one of the ice creams from Churchfields Farm which are £3.95.
 I had the crème brûlée for dessert which was so smooth and was served with a crumbly biscuit.
 Dave had the apple crumble cake with custard which was a perfect end to his meal.

 For breakfast we had a choice of cereals, pastries, bread and muffins.
 For toppings there was jams, honey, marmite and individually wrapped wedges of farm butter.
 Hot choices included porridge, a breakfast roll and a full English breakfast.
 Not being too hungry, Dave and I both had the eggs Benedict (£5.50) which was served with a doorstop slice of bloomer bread that had been toasted.
 The eggs were nicely poached, albeit cold and the Hollandaise sauce was perfectly acidic.